The

 carried 52 tons of cargo or 200 troops.

-The Mk 8 was widely used by both the Navy and the Army in
+The Mk 8 was widely used by both the Navy and the Army in Vietnam to

-Below: A Navy drawing of the LCM Mk 3 showing the features of the boat; the Mk 6 is identical except it is 6 feet longer.
-The LCM-6 or “Mike 6” is still used by the Navy although its primary role of beach assault has been superseded by much larger and faster craft.
-[Drawing: US Navy]
+features of the boat; the Mk 6 is identical except it is 6 feet longer.
+The LCM-6 or “Mike 6” is still used by the

-Below: A factory fresh LCM-6.
-Note the lack of identifying unit numbers and codes that will be added when it is assigned to a ship or unit.
+codes that will be added when it is assigned to a ship or unit.
 [Photo: US Navy]

-Below: An Army LCM-8 in
+Below: An Army LCM-8 in Vietnam.
+Army crews lived aboard their craft and so

 Originally